-Mexican Bean Soup Mix Recipe and Easy Canned Soup Recipe
+How to Make Mexican Bean Soup Mix Recipe

-The following Mexican bean soup mix recipe is easy to mix together and will stay good on your shelf for months in an air tight container.
+Learn how to make the following Mexican bean soup mix recipe which is easy to mix together.
+It will stay good on your shelf for months in an air tight container.
 Besides two of the favorite beans, this recipe includes hominy which is another favorite of many.

 Dried beans will last indefinitely if stored properly in a cool dry place.
 They are very high in many essential nutrients.
-Being high in fiber, starch and proteins, the beans in this Mexican bean soup mix recipes provides for a very filling dish.
+Being high in fiber, starch and proteins, when you learn how to make this Mexican bean soup mix recipe it will provide you with a very filling dish.
 By combining the beans with the other soup ingredients produced a very flavorful soup and it is so simple to put a pot on to cook.

 I prefer to get the pot of soup ready at night like I do all my dried beans, cover with water and let it soak overnight.
 If you know how to cook beans, you know that this is the best way to cook them.
-In the morning I place the pot on the stove and cook slowly.
-In no time this Mexican soup mix recipes turns into the most delicious tender bean soup.
+I learned how to cook this Mexican bean soup mix recipe by setting it on the stove early in the morning and cook slowly until everything is tender; it turns into the most delicious bean soup.

 Hominy is dried maize kernels which have been treated through a process with an alkali.
 One of the earliest places which did this process was what is now Southern Mexico.
 In this process the corn is soaked in lye which kills the seed’s germ.
 Then the corn cannot sprout in storage.
 Besides preserving the grain for food, it offers extra nutritional value over the untreated corn.